News and insights News I-REC Good Practice – purchasing renewable energy outside Europe and North America

 When should corporates choose I-REC as their renewable energy solution?

-In most countries where I-RECs are issued it is impossible or very complex to enter into PPAs or other documented renewable physical supply contracts.
-I-RECs are therefore often the only feasible solution in these countries.
-I-REC is a global standard that builds on best practice from the North American RECs market and Europe’s Guarantees of Origin system.
-It is an effective and recognised tool for documenting zero emission electricity consumption for your operations and improve your sustainability rating.
+I-REC is a global standard that builds on the best practices of the North American REC market and Europe’s Guarantees of Origin system.
+It is an effective and recognised tool for documenting renewable electricity consumption for your operations and improve your sustainability rating.

 Where are I-RECs available?